 Vacant properties arise because…

 - If the seller has already moved to another property and a buyer has not yet moved in or indeed secured – It can be hard to time the buying and selling of houses and the smooth transition between the two stages, especially in an unpredictable market, hence many home sellers move into their new property before they have sold their current one.
 Finding suitable property housesitters can solve this issue.

-- A new construction – Houses which are newly built will sometimes have time on the market as vacant properties before someone buys them.
+- A new construction – Newly built houses often spend time on the market as vacant properties before someone buys them.

-- A property which was being rented out becomes vacant without a new tenant moving in immediately – Landlords will often have brief periods of vacancy when a tenant moves out.
-This is often the case even when contracts are timed perfectly.
-Sometimes work needs to be carried out to the property between tenants, hence the property becomes vacant for a longer period during the repairs and redecoration.
+- A rental property that is vacated without a new tenants moving in – Landlords may have brief periods of vacancy when a tenant moves out.
+This happens even when contracts are timed perfectly.
+Sometimes the owner will commission repair work to the property between tenants.
+Hence the property remains vacant for a longer period during the repairs and redecoration.
 This is when property housesitters can help by moving in and ensuring a human is overseeing works and the state of the home.

 What Dangers Exist for Vacant Houses?

 Selling houses and ensuring a smooth transition to a new owner is essential, speed of transaction and the transition between inhabitants will minimise any liabilities and the dangers that exist when a property is vacant for too long.